Ultimate Guide: How to Build a Winning Pinewood Derby Car

 - Can you use weight reduced wheels? (needs to match track conditions)

-- Does your budget allow use of tungsten weights? (last upgrade)
+- Does your budget allow for use of tungsten weights? (last upgrade)

 Racing Theory – Straight Shooter vs Rail Rider™

 If you are like most, you’ve read so much information on the internet about how to build a winning pinewood derby car.
 If you are not building them every week of the year, a lot of the advice & tooling needed to make these builds aren’t items that most folks have in their toolbox.
 I will do my best to give you the proper advice on how to build the best pinewood derby car for your race based on your pack’s track.
 This is a combination of personal experience and evidence-based data presented over years of pinewood derby racing enthusiasts.